 Proficient readers are actively involved in the reading process.
 They know that there are cues embedded in the text that provide information to the reader.
 They watch for these cues and make predictions about what they think might happen.
 Predictions do not have to be right, but they must be grounded in the text.

 Whenever students are giving a personal response to what they read or view, they are making connections to what they know.
 Younger students more easily make connections to their own experiences.
 As students become more aware of the kinds of connections they can make, they begin to make connections to other books or movies with similar characters, themes or issues and eventually to larger world events and issues.
 Each of these kinds of connections is important in deepening the readers' understanding.

-Teachers can encourage the asking of questions as students view and discuss movies, documentaries and other video texts.
-Model the types of questions that will move the reader beyond the literal level.
+Teachers can model and encourage the asking of questions as they view and discuss movies, documentaries and other video texts with students.
+Certain types of questions will move the reader beyond the literal level.